Glastonbury festival kicks off with mud and megastars

 But while Glastonbury is known for megastars performing alongside eclectic acts, it also has a reputation for falling foul of Britain's fickle summer and this year was no exception, despite forecasts for dry weather.

-By mid-afternoon on Thursday the rain was falling heavily, continuing into the night, with revellers in raincoats and rubber boots - known as wellies - negotiating muddy tracks.
+By mid-afternoon on Thursday the rain was falling heavily, continuing into the night, with revelers in raincoats and rubber boots - known as wellies - negotiating muddy tracks.

 "The forecast was fine so I am glad I did bring clothes for all weather," said Grace Murphy, 23, an Irish social work student, dressed in a bright pink raincoat and black wellies.